 2) Not Enough Readers

-Because, let’s face it, publishers need to make money too.
+Because let’s face it: Publishers need to make money too.

 I know this all too well.

-3) Hostility to Christianity
+3) General Hostility to Christianity

 “I believe what I want to believe, you believe what you want to believe, and we’ll all get along.”